codeemoji/codeemoji-plugin/README.md

 Complete example [here](docs/codeemoji.json).

 In the configuration screen of this inlay hint, the rules currently defined for the open project are displayed.
-Look the following figure.
+See the following figure.

 ![Showing Specifics for the Projects - Configuration](docs/screenshots/showingspecificsoftheprojects.png)